liulunjun/liulunjun.github.io/_pages/about.md

 I am currently a M.E. student at the College of Electrical and Information Engineering of Hunan University (HNU), mainly engaged in the research of reinforcement learning, and multi-agent system.

-My research interest includes multi-agent collaboration.
+My research interest includes multi-agent collaboration and LLM4RL.
 I have submitted 1 papers at the top AI Conferences and applied 2 invention patent.

 # 📖 Educations
 - *2022.09 -   now*,   M.E. in [College of Electrical and Information Engineering](https://eeit.hnu.edu.cn/), [Hunan University](https://www.hnu.edu.cn/).